cirosantilli/ruby-cheat/README.md

 Also consider the more advanced YARD tool.

-#rack

-Standard Ruby SGI interface.

-Action to run specified in a `config.ru` file.
-This is called a *rackup file*.

-#unicorn

-Rack HTTP server.

-Must be run from  directory that contains a `config.ru` file, for example a root of a rails template.

-Can be used both for production and tests.

-    unicorn

-Run test rails server:

-    bundle exec unicorn -p 3000

 #foreman

 Foreman is a tool to facilitate web app deployment.

-foreman configuration is found on a file named `Procfile`.
+Foreman configuration is found on a file named `Procfile`.

 The `Procfile` is used by the application called `foreman`.